 Remember, when you decide to trade individual stocks, you’re competing against Warren Buffett, the giant Yale endowment fund, corporate insiders, and an army of Ph.D. quants who stare at numbers for 14 hours each day.
 Why do you think you have more information than the professionals on the other side of the trade?

-And even if you somehow did know more than those people, what makes you think that anyone can predict the future movement of the market?
+And even if you somehow did know more than those people, what makes you think that anyone can predict the future movement of a security?
 You can’t!
 And neither can most professionally managed mutual funds and hedge funds.

 Research on the Failures of Stock Picking